 (f) Volunteering – information about how you can get involved with volunteering for WaterAid.

 You are in control of how we use your personal information for marketing and fundraising purposes, and can update your preferences at any time.
-If you would like to contact us about your marketing preferences, please write to WaterAid, 47-49 Durham Street, London SE11 5JD, email [email protected] or call us on 0207 793 4594 – our Supporter Care Team will be happy to answer any queries you may have.
+If you would like to contact us about your marketing preferences, please write to WaterAid, 6th floor, 20 Canada Square, London E14 5NN, email [email protected] or call us on 0207 793 4594 – our Supporter Care Team will be happy to answer any queries you may have.
 If you do ask us to stop sending marketing communications, please note that we will continue to send you administrative communications as needed.

 If you ask us to stop sending you marketing materials, we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.